1,000+ Opportunities

 We expect to fund eight (8) fellows.
 Heritage and Preservation Presenting and Performing Arts Please see the 2023 Culture Fellowship Program Overview PDF for examples of project activities, venues, and activity types.

-Based on current listing details, eligibility includes: See the Hawaii grants portal for complete eligibility requirements.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: See the Hawaii grants portal for complete eligibility requirements.
+Confirm the full requirements in the official notice before applying.